What is Hashing in Data Structure? Explore Hashing Techniques, Benefits, Limitations, and More

 A hash table is an array or similar structure that reserves spots for each hash code.
 The table’s size depends on factors like expected data volume and desired efficiency.
 Each index in the table points to a location where data is kept.

 When a new key arrives, the hash function determines which slot the data should occupy.
-If a collision occurs, the system uses a separate strategy — like chaining or open addressing — to store items without discarding anything.
+If a collision occurs, the system uses hashing collision resolution techniques — like chaining or open addressing — to store items without discarding anything.

 Also Read: Hash Tables and Hash Maps in Python

-Here’s a step-by-step guide on how hashing works:
+Here’s a step-by-step guide on how hashing in DSA works:

-Let’s understand this better through two examples that illustrate how hashing works.
+Let’s understand this better through two examples that illustrate how hashing in Data Structure works.

 Example 1: Numeric Hashing